- 1 Best Crossbow Under 500$

 This article will help you to find the best crossbow for your needs and budget.
-I recently bought my third crossbow, and during my research for that purchase I put together a list of crossbows with detailed information so that you can save yourself time and energy.
+I recently bought my third crossbow, and during my research, I put together a list of crossbows with detailed information so that you can save yourself time and energy.

-A lot of review sites and YouTubers feature crossbows around the 2000$ mark, so I will try to give you some great options below the 500$ and 1000$ marks.
+A lot of review sites and YouTubers feature crossbows around the 2000$ mark, so I will try to give you some great options below the 500$ and 1000$ marks as well.
 Though these crossbows are cheaper, they work great and can easily take down a big buck.

 Best Crossbow Under 500$